pivotal/docs-tap/getting-started/consume-services.hbs.md

    - Creating the service instance.
    - Creating a claim for the service instance.

-After you've completed these prerequisites, as application developer, you are ready to inspect the claim created for the service instance by the application operator in [Set up services for consumption by developers](set-up-services.md) and use it to bind to application workloads.
+After you've completed these prerequisites, you are ready to inspect the claim created for the service instance by the application operator in [Set up services for consumption by developers](set-up-services.md) and use it to bind to application workloads.

 ## <a id="stk-bind"></a> Bind an application workload to the service instance